Employment Attorney for Caregivers

 We Are No Longer Accepting Employment Law Cases – thank you for considering our firm.
 Unfortunately, our attorneys are no longer taking new employment law cases.
 Please consider another Sacramento employment law firm.

 Caregivers in California are often the victims of wage and hour violations.
 If you were employed as a live-in caregiver in a private home or caregiver in an assisted living facility – (otherwise known as (residential care facility for the elderly, RCFE, or nursing home) – you may be entitled to thousands of dollars for employment law violations.
 Caregivers are often paid less than minimum wage, denied pay for sleep time, deprived of overtime compensation, provided with inaccurate wage statements, or in extreme cases are compensated with only room & board, all of which are violations of California Labor Law.
 In fact, many live-in caregivers are surprised to learn they have $100,000+ claims.
 To find out whether you have been fairly compensated as a caregiver in a private home or assisted living facility call our employment law attorney for a consultation.

 - live in the same house as your Employer/Patient

 - are paid a flat rate or the same amount every day/week/month

 - are not paid for sleep time

-Many caregivers, personal attendants, and elder care providers are entitled to compensation for labor law violations, but hesitate to pick up the phone and call an attorney.
+Many caregivers, personal attendants, and elder care providers are entitled to compensation for labor law violations but hesitate to pick up the phone and call an attorney.
 They may be afraid of retaliation from their employer, developing a bad reputation that will make future employment difficult, or simply feel powerless against their former employer.
-Our caregiver employment attorney understands these reservations, but encourages you to take the first step and call him at (916) 596-1018 for a free phone consultation.
+Our caregiver employment attorney understands these reservations but encourages you to take the first step and seek legal advice.
 There is absolutely no cost or obligation by making this phone call, but making the call is the first step to recovering compensation.